Data-Ezequiel17/CDC-real-time/README.md

 ```

 **STEP 4** - When all containers are up and running(takes few mins) go to debezium container logs in docker desktop and scroll to bottom till you see ```'finished starting connectors and tasks'```.
 Then run the command below.
 If you have a mac, run the first.
 Else run the second command for windows.
-This postgres-connector.json) and sends it to your local Kafka Connect service to start a Debezium process that captures changes from a PostgreSQL database.
+This command takes the configuration file (postgres-connector.json) and sends it to your local Kafka Connect service to start a Debezium process that captures changes from a PostgreSQL database.
-The postgres-connector.json config file tells Kafka Connect how to connect to your PostgreSQL database
+The postgres-connector.json config file tells Kafka Connect how to connect to your PostgreSQL database.

 + for mac: